mallikmusaddiq1/mediacrop/README.md

 * Running the FFmpeg command.
 * Repeating until it looked right.

 This trial-and-error process wastes time and energy.
+People would spend hours tweaking numbers blindly, feeling stuck between the complexity of FFmpeg and the lack of a simple GUI.
+It was like trying to cut glass in the dark—every small mistake meant starting over.

-I created **MediaCrop** to provide a **visual, drag-and-drop solution** to get these coordinates instantly.
+I created **MediaCrop** to solve this exact pain.
+A **visual, drag-and-drop solution** that ends the frustration.
 With MediaCrop, you just draw a box, and the tool gives you the **FFmpeg-ready crop filter string**.
 No stress.
 No repeated guessing.
 Just **precision with ease**.

+And that is why users across platforms have found it a relief—because finally, FFmpeg feels less like a maze and more like a tool you can actually control.

 ---